keebio/keebio-docs/docs/flashing-firmware.md

 - Caterina Bootloader
     - Found on Arduino Pro Micro controllers, so if you've built a board with a Pro Micro, you have the Caterina Bootloader

+## Split Keyboards
+### Do I need to have the TRRS cable (or USB-C to USB-C cable) plugged in while trying to flash both halves?

+Having the interconnect cable plugged in between the halves while flashing has zero effect on flashing.
+Having it plugged in will not flash both halves at the same time.

+Flashing does not does not send any signals over the interconnect cable, so it does not matter if the interconnect cable is plugged in or not while flashing.
+Each half needs to be plugged in individually one at a time to the USB port to be flashed.

+### Do I need to flash both halves of a split keyboard?

+This depends on the difference of how old the firmware is on each half of the board.
+Due to occaisional protocol changes in QMK of how both halves communicate with each other, if it's been a while (2 or more months) since you flashed your keyboard, go ahead and flash both halves individually with the same firmware file.

+If both halves have been flashed recently, and you're only updating a keymap and not adding features, then you will only need to flash the half that will have the USB cable from the computer plugged into it.

+When in doubt, flash both halves.

 ## Flashing Options

 ### Using QMK Toolbox